FWICSS/FWICSS/README.md

 #
 Added the `thu 7 Oct 2023`
 #
-Last update on Sat Jun 27 2026
+Last update on Sun Jun 28 2026
-🤖 This README.md is updated with horror, by Dimbot 🦁️
+🤖 This README.md is updated with love, by Dimbot 🦁️